 The coverage trigger can change from one insurer to the next, so understanding what triggers coverage is critically important.Â One important footnote is that all policies will confine coverage to products which pose a threat of bodily injury or property damage.Â A policy will NOT respond or recall products which are poorly made or donâ€™t work if there is no threat to injury or damages.

 In terms of triggers there are two different types of coverage triggers:

-- Voluntary â€“ here the insured believes that there is a problem with a product and fears that it can led to bodily injury or property damage to others and wants it out of the distribution stream before a problem arises.
+- Voluntary â€“ here the insured believes that there is a problem with a product and fears that it can lead to bodily injury or property damage to others and wants it out of the distribution stream before a problem arises.

-- Involuntary â€“ here, coverage is only triggered when a government agency; such as the Consumer Safety Products Commission, or an insuredâ€™s wholesalers or retailers mandate a recall due to a serious problem, again where thereâ€™s threat of injury or property damage.
+- Involuntary â€“ here, coverage is only triggered when a government agency; such as the Consumer Safety Products Commission, or an insuredâ€™s wholesalers or retailers mandate a recall due to a serious problem, again where thereâ€™s the threat of injury or property damage.

 One final note.

-Many general liability policies sold to manufacturers, distributors and wholesalers will include an endorsement for recall expenses.Â This is not the same as a full blown products recall policy.Â These endorsements are â€śgoodâ€ť but not great as they usually limit the scope of coverage to certain expenses as well as how much protection can be purchased.
+Many general liability policies sold to manufacturers, distributors, and wholesalers will include an endorsement for recall expenses.Â This is not the same as a full-blown products recall policy.Â These endorsements are â€śgoodâ€ť but not great as they usually limit the scope of coverage to certain expenses as well as how much protection can be purchased.